-The Arizona Water Banking Authority (AWBA) has stored 4.36 million acre-feet of excess Central Arizona Project water since its inception in 1996: of which 3.75 MAF is available for Arizona uses and 613 KAF of which were developed for interstate purposes on behalf of Nevada.
+The Arizona Water Banking Authority (AWBA) has accrued 4.36 million acre-feet of long-term storage credits since its inception in 1996: of which 3.75 MAF are for Arizona uses and 613 KAF were developed for interstate purposes on behalf of Nevada.
 In the event of a shortage on the Colorado River, the AWBA’s storage credits will be recovered to provide firming (back-up supplies) for CAP M&I subcontractors and Fourth Priority (P-4) on-River M&I users.
 AWBA credits will also be recovered to meet Arizona’s obligations pursuant to Indian water rights settlements and to meet interstate water banking obligations with Nevada.
 The recovery of AWBA credits involves multiple entities and requires coordination with a variety of stakeholders.
 The AWBA is responsible for the distribution of credits, consistent with its statutory and contractual responsibilities.
 The AWBA is not authorized to recover stored water and must rely on recovery partners.
 CAWCD has been designated as the primary recovery agent for the AWBA.

 AWBA staff works collaboratively with the Arizona Department of Water Resources and the Central Arizona Water Conservation District (CAWCD) as part of an interagency recovery planning workgroup.
 With the increasing likelihood of Colorado River shortages and the additional reductions required under the Lower Basin Drought Contingency Plan (LBDCP), stakeholders expressed a desire for updated recovery modeling and additional clarity in recovery implementation.
 In 2018, the Recovery Planning Advisory Group (RPAG) was convened to ensure stakeholder perspectives are considered as recovery concepts are updated.